You have the power to improve how you sound when you speak.

 You’re exercising your vocal cords so that they feel more comfortable producing the sounds of English.

-Even if you don’t have the privacy to speak out loud, you can simply listen to the practice exercises and repeat the words silently to yourself on your commute or at the office.
+For extra practice when you don't have privacy to speak out loud, you can simply listen to the recordings and repeat the words silently to yourself.
+This helps train your ear, too.

 You don’t need to move through the drills quickly; in fact, you’ll get better results if you continue to practice them over time.